dginhoux/ansible_role.cron/README.md

 ## DESCRIPTION

-This ansible role configure `cron.d` and create tasks files in `/etc/cron.d`.
+This ansible role configure `cron` and create tasks files in `/etc/cron.d`.